gillmourtunhira/hixel/README.md

 * HTML / CSS / JS

 ## Setup
-To run this project, clone it first to your local environment and run npm:
+To run this project, clone it first to your local environment:

 ```
 $ cd <local dir>